OscarFawcett/oscarfawcett.github.io/_pages/research.md

 Research Interests
 =====

-My research interests with regards to high dimensional and network statistics.
+My research interests are with regards to the analysis of high dimensional datasets, particularly those with a network representation.
 I am also broadly interested in statistics education and statistics philosophy.

 Current Research: Connectome Fingerprinting
 =====